Paracord survival bracelets are a great tool inside your survival kit. Learn 17 different paracord bracelet patterns you can make here!

 Solid black #parachord #blazebarquickdeploy style done by my partner in crime @jessiebeexoxo #igmilitia #igmilitiafamily #1776united #bracelets #firearmphotography #dtom #pewpewpew #guns #gunsdaily #gunpics #manshit #merica #defendordie #followme #2aallday #3percent #cometakeem #onmygrind #tacticalgear #survival

 - Step 1: To get started, attach your paracord to one side of your buckle.
 Fold your piece in half and thread it through the buckle.
-Pull the ends through the loop you made and pull tight.
+Then pull the ends through the loop you made and pull tight.

 Step 2: Attach the other buckle and size it to your wrist by threading the loose ends through the second buckle piece.
-Pull the buckle up along the cord until you are at your desired bracelet length.
-Loop the ends back up towards the first buckle.
+Next, pull the buckle up along the cord until you are at your desired bracelet length.
+Then loop the ends back up towards the first buckle.

 Step 3: Start weaving your bracelet.
 Hold the ends so the left free strand is on the left side of the buckle and the right strand is on the right side.
-Take the left strand around the front and loop it around all the pieces of paracord.
-Pull it back to the left side.
+Then take the left strand around the front and loop it around all the pieces of paracord.
+You can then pull it back to the left side.

 Step 4: Starting with the left piece, thread it over the left core section.
 Take it under the right core section, then over the right free strand.
 Now, take the right free strand.
 Keeping it under the left free strand – pull it over the right core section.
 Underneath the left core section and up through the loop created by your left strand.
 Pull to tighten.